min2ha/ukwa-site/content/target/4833/index.en.md

   "subject": "Nelson Mandela"
 }

-# GiveMeSport: Nelson Mandela knew the importance of sport and respected it

 <p>Article by Chris Doroudga, reflecting on Nelson Mandela's opinions on sport and its role in communicating with diverse groups.</p>